hitoshi-watase/sercrod/docs/reference/directives/elseif.md

 #### Execution model

-Nablla’s overall update flow re-renders the host’s children from the stored template on each update call.:contentReference[oaicite:26]{index=26} Within that flow, a `*if / *elseif / *else` chain is a structural (“returning”) directive group:
+Sercrod’s overall update flow re-renders the host’s children from the stored template on each update call.:contentReference[oaicite:26]{index=26} Within that flow, a `*if / *elseif / *else` chain is a structural (“returning”) directive group:

 - The chain decides which branch (if any) to render.
 - Exactly one branch is cloned and rendered; the others are ignored.